vkannema/Libft/README.md

 Notes:

 - All the files and functions are namespaced with an **ft** in front.
 It stands for Fourty Two
-- The project instructions require that we put all the source files in the root directory but for the sake of this Github repo, I separate them into sub folders.
-- I update this list almost every month with new personal functions.
-If you don't know what a function does, refer to the [Wiki][3], where I document all my personal functions.

 My code is not the best, but it passed all the 42 tests successfully.